pediapress/Collection/README.txt

 The *Collection* extension for MediaWiki_ allows users to collect articles and generate PDFs for article collections and single articles.

-The extension has been developed for and tested with MediaWiki_ version 1.11 and later.
+The extension has been developed for and tested with MediaWiki_ version 1.13 and later.
+Some features may not be avaialable with older MediaWikis or with MediaWikis that don't have the `MediaWiki API`_ enabled.
+One example is that MediaWikis < 1.13 don't have the capability to edit articles via API, thus saving of collections is disabled.

 The extension is being developed under the GNU General Public License by `PediaPress GmbH`_ in close collaboration with `Wikimedia Foundation`_